studioscroustillants/R3f-electron-boilerplate/README.md

 in order to launch the program tests can be executed with `npm test`

-Tests can be added inside the spec folder
+Tests can be added inside the spec folder.
-Code can be added in the src/renderer folder
+Code can be added in the src/renderer folder.